robert-j-webb/stackedit/safe eval.md

 	return eval(toEval);
 }
 ```
 Also, change detection has to be implemented as well, such that if Ed buys a 4th item, the price would know to update.
-Most modern web frameworks feature some way of triggering recalculation of values if you update dependent keys, so I’ll that code out.
+Most modern web frameworks feature some way of triggering recalculation of values if you update dependent keys, so I’ll leave that code out.

 I think this is an amazing solution as far as giving your users flexibility and for lessening the burden of extensibility on developers.